rorysaur/xuanjitu/README.md

 # Contact me

-If you have any comments, suggestions/requests, corrections, or bug reports, open an issue in the repo, or email me at the address on my [profile](https://github.com/rorysaur).
+If you have any comments, suggestions/requests, corrections, or bug reports, you can open an issue in the repo, or get in touch using this [contact form](https://rorysaur.blog/contact/).

 # Further reading